meandem-tech/meandem-fsae-tech-test/README.md

 - `pages/` – Next.js pages (product list, detail, cart, checkout)
 - `mock-server/` – Preconfigured mock server (run separately, do not edit)
-- `events.types.ts` – **All TypeScript types for analytics event payloads and event storage are defined here.** Refer to this file for the structure of page views, add to cart, and checkout success events.